cheminfo/eln-docs/docs/30_structural_analysis/mass/30_check_hr_mass/README.md

 ## HR mass

 It is possible to predict the mass spectrum of a molecule, by either drawing it on the left panel, entering the molecular formula, or from the peptidic or nucleic sequence that can be entered in the corresponding area.
-Another possiblility is to copy and paste a part of a `pdb` file that contains a sequence, this part will be automatically parsed and the sequence will be extracted.
+Another possibility is to copy and paste a part of a `pdb` file that contains a sequence, this part will be automatically parsed and the sequence will be extracted.

 ![](images/nucleic.gif)